 When you are charged with violating a protective order (i.e. No Contact Order or Stay Away Order) or domestic violence injunction you are probably extremely nervous about what may result.
 Don’t worry, most of my clients come to me feeling that way at first.

 If you are here today because you have violated a stay away order, you need help from a criminal defense lawyer that understands how the criminal domestic violence process works and will fight to protect your rights, help you protect your good name and limit your exposure to harsh consequences.
 We can help.
 Get started by filling out our contact form for by calling our office, (305) 707-7345, to schedule your 4-Point Case Evaluation and Defense Strategy Session.

-No criminal charge should be taken lightly, especially the violation of a protective order or injunction.
-The court and the State will likely be unsympathetic to those that violate injunctions, especially when that injunction is related to a domestic violence case.
+No criminal charge should be taken lightly, especially not the violation of a protective order or injunction.
+The Court and the State will likely be unsympathetic to those that violate injunctions, especially when that injunction is related to a domestic violence case.